 To hear Kaz Yamaguchi speak is to hear the voice of a born and bred New Yorker, complete with the “go to hell” attitude.
 At 92 years old and still living on the East Coast, Kaz calls himself an oddity, one of the very few Niseis drafted from New York into the Military Intelligence Service during WWII.
 And how did his family get all the way over there from Japan?
 His maternal grandfather was a stowaway on a ship.
 Eventually, his grandfather built a successful greenhouse business for himself.
 “He was so good at it that by the ’40s by our standards today, he was a millionaire.
 He was very, very lucky.”
 Kaz followed suit and majored in horticulture, knowing more about the subject than his professors.
 The war interrupted his career but he would go on to open his own business on Long Island, growing ornamental plants.
 “It really felt good,” he says.
 “Basically, I was dealing with all hakujins.
 There weren’t too many of us Japanese in New York who were in the greenhouse business.”

 Though 75 years have past, Kaz’s wartime memories from the occupation in Tokyo are a point of distress for him: He still deals with PTSD.
 Despite this, he continues to volunteer at the Veterans Affairs office, giving visitors a rare and special opportunity to hear from his firsthand experience.
-I started by asking how his family planted roots in New York.
-(In Queens, to be exact).
+I started by asking how his family planted roots in the big apple.

 How did your family end up in New York?

 My grandfather came from Japan and they were from Fukuoka-ken.
 He was one of five brothers but the youngest.
 And he knew that if he stayed there he’d become a slave working for his oldest brothers.
 So he said, ‘The hell with this.’
 He took a chance and stowed away on an American freighter and when he got to New York, he jumped ship.

 Wow, so he actually was a stowaway.
 And he went alone?